A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

-The effect of $H$ on the inferences should diminish for large sample sizes.
-In fact, Theorem 1 in \cite{ferrando2020general} shows that $\hat \beta_H$ and $\hat \beta$ share the same asymptotic normal distribution.
-Their results also extend to mechanisms different to the Laplace mechanism, such as the Analytic Gaussian and Wishart.
-For this reason and to provide another method, we consider ignoring the noise added to $S$ and plugging-in $S_H$ in the formulas derived for linear regression models to compute point and interval regression coefficient estimates in the absence of noise.
+Since the effect of $H$ on the inferences should diminish as the sample size increases, \cite{ferrando2020general} discusses another strategy to make inferences about $\beta$ that only accounts for the randomness in $\e$ but not in $H$.
+Under this strategy, the idea is to treat $S_H^r$ as if it was $S$.
+Let $\hat \beta$ represent the maximum likelihood estimator based $S$ (i.e., without DP), and let $\hat \beta_H$ denote an estimator of $\beta$ obtained by plugging-in $S_H^r$ in the formulas of the maximum likelihood estimator without DP.
+Theorem 1 in \cite{ferrando2020general} shows that $\hat \beta_H$ and $\hat \beta$ share the same asymptotic normal distribution and extends to mechanisms other than the Laplace mechanism, such as the Analytic Gaussian and Wishart.
+For this reason and to provide a method alternative to that based on $\hat \beta_b$ and its bootstrap-based distribution, we employ $\hat \beta_H$ and its asymptotic normal distribution to compute point and interval regression coefficient estimates.

-Since the formulas for CIs also require that $S$ be positive-definite, we use the regularized version of $S_H$, i.e., $S_H^r$.
-Therefore, we consider six methods, the Laplace mechanism, the BHM mechanism, and adaptations to the Analytic Gaussian, Wishart, Regularized Normal, and Regularized Spherical Laplace mechanisms, each using both of \cite{ferrando2020general}'s approaches except the BHM mechanism.
-We summarize the methods selected for evaluation in Table \ref{tab:reg}.

-In addition to the methods based on \cite{ferrando2020general}'s approach, we consider the bootstrap approach described in Section 6.3 of \cite{brawner2018bootstrap}.
+In addition to methods based on \cite{ferrando2020general}'s approach, we also implement the bootstrap approach described in Section 6.3 of \cite{brawner2018bootstrap}.
 We can directly apply this method when the summary statistic of interest is an average or a sum, such as $S$.
-Unfortunately, the strategy proposed by \cite{brawner2018bootstrap} to compute CIs cannot be used in a straightforward manner for the CIs of regression coefficients.
+Unfortunately, \cite{brawner2018bootstrap}'s strategy to compute CIs cannot be used in a straightforward manner for the CIs of regression coefficients.